kbobrowski/en-i13n/README.md

 to execute script injection from the device itself.
 Example script: [inject.sh](inject.sh) (adjust `--parameters` passed to `frida-inject` and paths at the top of the script).

+### Starting on boot

+Execute `sh build-magisk.sh` to package Magisk module.
+It simply executes `inject.sh` from `/data/local/tmp/` on boot.
+Make sure that `inject.sh` is configured properly.

 ### Compatibility notes

 - Confirmed to be working with Play Services 20.21.17